westmany/avestruz/README.md

-[Atenção] Até a data: Sat May 14 23:52:31 UTC 2022, nenhum avestruz dominou o mundo!
+[Atenção] Até a data: Sun May 15 00:50:15 UTC 2022, nenhum avestruz dominou o mundo!